meltano/meltano/docs/src/guide/getting-started.md

 ## Prerequisites

-Before you get started, there are a couple of things your environment has the following:
+Before you get started, there are a couple of things your environment needs:

 - [Git](https://git-scm.com/)
 - [Docker](https://www.docker.com/get-started)